Recently Browsing 0 members

 What does this mean?: Orc sadly fall short in survival & threat aspects.
 Akin to the troll, orc's focal point is threat.
 However, they're seen as a more riskier race option considering the -50% to healing from Blood Fury, which is a negative to non-attentive healers.
 In all honesty, in our strict testing, they surpass other races for dealing threat on short fights but it made the majority of healers very nervous.
 On the bright side, they proved more effective in the off-tank position.
 In conclusion, they plunge too deep into the situational category to be justified.
 Professions

 While leveling, select Herbalism & Alchemy.
 Herbalism provides reagents for Alchemy and a source of gold for our eventual endgame professions.
 The goal is to gather a large supply of gold and a bank full of potions the raid might need, for example the potion, Flask of the titans.
 After drop Herbalism and go for the late game profession, Engineering.
 In order to get a few tools, such as: Gnomish battle chicken, Goblin Sapper Charge among many other beneficial gadgets.
-Note: If you plan to raid tank, get Enchanting for Smoking Heart of the Mountain and feel free to drop Enchanting afterwards.
+Note: If you'll raid tank, get Enchanting for Smoking Heart of the Mountain and feel free to drop Enchanting after.
 Finally, for secondary professions, I urge grabbing all of them as they all provide valuable assets.
 In terms of fishing, you can farm those elusive Stonescale Eels that are highly contested after for Flask of the Titans.
 First aid grants bandages for healing that don't require any mana to use.
 Lastly, cooking has Dragonbreath Chili a sheer delight as it not only scales with spell damage but also with the trinket: Arcanite Dragonling and its fire increasing debuff: Flame Buffet.
 The debuff also scales with Goblin Sapper charge.
 All these items nicely combine into a decent boost in threat.
-Contrary to popular belief, Dragonbreath Chili does stack with another food buff.
+Also, Dragonbreath Chili does stack with another single food buff.

 Shaman Tank Threat